Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Comparison with related works in classical machine learning

-Remarkably, through our analysis, we have uncovered that when $s= \Omega\bigl(\left(d^{3s/d}(1/\eps)^{(1-\lambda_0)/d} \right)^{1/(1+\lambda_0)}\bigr)$, the relationship between the number of trainable parameters of PQCs and FNNs demonstrates a scaling pattern characterized by $(1/2)^{d}$.
+Remarkably, through our analysis, we have uncovered that when $2\leq s< d$, the relationship between the number of trainable parameters of PQCs and FNNs~\cite{lu2021deep} demonstrates a scaling pattern characterized by $O(\eps^{-(1-\lambda_0)d/(2s)}/s^{(1+\lambda_0)d^2-d\log_sd})$.
 As a consequence, the number of trainable parameters of PQCs significantly reduces compared to that of FNNs.
-This revelation solidifies the prospect of a quantum advantage over FNNs, particularly for target functions that adhere to specific smoothness criteria.
-Moreover, it is of paramount significance to note that as the width of the FNN increases, such criteria related to smoothness can be relaxed, leading to an even more pronounced quantum advantage.

-\textbf{Approximating monomial.} Here we conduct a comparative performance analysis of PQC and FNN in approximating monomial functions of degree $s$.
+\textbf{Approximating monomial.} Here, we conduct a comparative performance analysis of PQC and FNN in approximating monomial functions of degree $s$.
 Within this specialized target function space, PQCs exhibit distinct advantages in terms of width, depth, model size, and the number of trainable parameters.
-Notably, PQCs possess the unique capability to precisely capture the dynamics of monomial functions, eliminating the need for approximation, and thereby offering a compelling advantage.
+Notably, PQCs possess the unique capability to capture the dynamics of monomial functions precisely, eliminating the need for approximation and thereby offering a compelling advantage.
 These advantages position PQCs as promising candidates for outperforming FNNs when addressing more complex target function spaces.

-\textbf{Approximating Lipschitz functions.} Here we explore the performance of the PQC and the optimal FNN for approximating Lipschitz functions.
-While the approximation error derived from our approach converges toward the optimal rate established in \citet{shen2022optimal}, our analysis reveals that the model size and the number of trainable parameters of the constructed PQC do not manifest any quantum advantage when compared with the optimal ReLU FNN proposed in \citet{shen2022optimal}.
-Specifically, the model size and the number of trainable parameters of our PQCs align with that of the optimal ReLU FNN when the latter is designed with a constant depth and arbitrary width.